jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 Invoke-ImpDig -server upstream-primary -budget 2
 ```

-**Expected result:** Healthy paths work, absent name is distinguishable, only primary fails during isolation, secondary remains healthy, and cleanup restores primary.
+**Expected result:** Healthy queries work, a missing name returns a different result, only the primary fails when isolated, the secondary stays healthy, and cleanup restores the primary.

-**Pass/fail criteria:** Pass only when all five controls produce their expected distinct outcomes.
+**Pass/fail criteria:** Pass only when all five checks return their expected and clearly different results.

 **Evidence to capture:** Full outputs, policies, exit codes, answers/RCODEs, and restored state.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-Healthy primary/secondary returned expected answers in 0 ms; absent name returned `SERVFAIL` in 4 ms; isolated primary exited 9 with no response; secondary still answered in 0 ms; restored primary answered in 0 ms.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+Healthy direct queries returned the expected primary and secondary answers in 0 ms. The intentionally absent name returned `SERVFAIL` in 4 ms. While the primary was blocked, its direct query exited with code 9 and no response, while the secondary still answered in 0 ms. After cleanup, the primary again answered in 0 ms. These checks confirm that the fault targeted only the intended path in this run.

 #### IMP-16-REPEATABILITY

-##### IMP-16-REPEATABILITY: Repeat independent cold and steady cycles
+##### IMP-16-REPEATABILITY: Repeat first and later queries

-**Validates item:** Independent repeatability
+**Validates item:** Repeatability

-**Purpose:** Ensure the result is not one favorable sample.
+**Purpose:** Confirm that the result can be repeated and was not caused by one unusual test run.

 **Prerequisites:** Healthy lab; five cycles; constant configuration.